 Beyond Arbitrage: 'Good Deal' Asset Price Bounds in Incomplete Markets

-One often wants to value a given asset or risky payoff by reference to observed prices of other assets rather than by exploiting full-fledged economic models.
-However, this approach breaks down if one cannot find a perfect replicating portfolio.
-We impose weak economic restrictions to derive usefully tight bounds on asset prices in this situation.
-The bounds basically rule out high Sharpe ratios - "good deals" - as well as arbitrage opportunities.
-We show how to calculate the price bounds in two-period, multiperiod and continuous time contexts.
-We show that the multiperiod problem can be solved recursively as a sequence of two-period problems.
-We calculate bounds in option pricing examples including infrequent trading, an option written on a nontraded event, and in an environment with stochastic stock volatility and a varying riskfree rate.
+It is often useful to price a given asset by reference to observed prices of other assets rather than construct full-fledged economic models that can price any asset.
+This approach breaks down if one cannot find a perfect replicating portfolio.
+We impose weak economic restrictions to derive usefully tight bounds on asset prices in this incomplete market situation.
+The bounds basically rule out high Sharpe ratios -- "good deals" -- as well as arbitrage opportunities.
+We show how to calculate the price bounds, in single period, multiperiod and continuous time contexts.
+We calculate bounds for option pricing examples including the Black-Scholes setup with infrequent trading, and a model with stochastic stock volatility and a varying riskfree rate.

 JEL Classification: G12, G13